 I like to think of the Bodhisattva Path as driving a truck full of disaster relief supplies from Los Angeles in California to New York City in New York…all while driving at night.
 The trip alone would take a few days and thousands of miles, but driving at night means you need to rely on different things such as a map, the headlights of your car, and signs.
 For me, this is a great analogy for all of us as we embark on this great journey to help all sentient beings.
 We have a map (the Dharma, Sutras, teachers, etc.), a car or truck (yourself), relief supplies (bodhicitta), friends in the car with us (the Sangha/monastics, Dharma friends, etc.), the road (our Saha World), and the cities we are going to (sentient beings).

 By the end of this article, my wish is that you will not only have a good understanding of the Bodhisattva path, but also will want to “drive” with me and others on this road trip!
-For a summary of this article, click here for a printable fact sheet (PDF).
+For a Quick Reference card about the Bodhisattva Path, click here (PDF).

 Since I am using the analogy of “driving” on a trip for the Bodhisattva Path, you can have a little “reading” music with the “Holiday Road” song from the comedy film “National Lampoon’s Vacation” starring Chevy Chase.